 Fallacy: Appeal to Force

 Comment: Instead of promoting justice based on reason and legitimate law enforcement, threats of violence and other dangers are presented in an effort to force a desired outcome.
 This fallacy is used to appeal to emotions rather than reason because a more reasoned approach might bring about an undesired outcome for those who make the appeal to force.
 This fallacy often finds particular favor with people who do not like to play by the rules of a civil society.
+Some other fallacies involved here include an appeal to fear and an abbreviated slippery slope argument.

 3. “I can’t believe that Gingrich opposes abortion.
 Nazis also opposed abortion, and look at the monsters they were.”